The entire book appears at this link with chapters added after appearing online:

 It was the usual lie.

 Milty started his own band–Belt of Tools.
-Buck hooked on

-with a strange rockabilly group.
+Buck hooked up with a strange rockabilly group.

 Heave continued his nowhere hypocracy hanging out at local

 nightclubs pretending to be working on song-writing, lying to

 chicks in order to get in their pants.
 And Little Ro?
 Who cares.

 But of Snack Rack?
 Aye, that is another story.
 No doubt some

 zealous collector guards its terrible beauty in a darkened art